 Since 1914 the San Antonio Zoo has delighted kids and adults alike.
 With 750 species across 56 acres, it was one of the first cageless zoos in the U.S. It is home to endamaged species and actively breeds several.

 The San Antonio Zoo offers an area for animals of the African savannah and plains.
-In addition, visitor will find a bird house, an aquarium and Big Cat alley.
+In addition, visitors will find a bird house, an aquarium, and a Big Cat alley.

 Miniature San Antonio Zoo Train

-Winding through Breckenridge Park, the San Antonio Zoo Train stops at the Witte Musuem and the Japanese Tea Gardens.
+Winding through Breckenridge Park, the San Antonio Zoo Train stops at the Witte Museum and the Japanese Tea Gardens.
 It departs from the San Antonio Zoo Depot.

 Japanese Tea Garden

-Set in an old rock quarry that dates back to 1899, this garden features paths and foot bridges that meander through the tropical oasis.
-Kids love to walk along the paths and pass shallow ponds shocked with Koi fish.
-The Japanese Tea Garden also feature a waterfall.
+Set in an old rock quarry dating back to 1899, this garden features paths and footbridges that meander through the tropical oasis.
+Kids love to walk along the paths and pass shallow ponds filled with Koi fish.
+The Japanese Tea Garden also features a waterfall.

-Located at 3853 N. St. Mary’s, Open every daily from dawn to dusk.
+Located at 3853 N. St. Mary’s, Open daily from dawn to dusk.
 Free to enter.

 Witte Museum

 With its expansive dino display, this is the ideal afternoon (indoor) activity with kids.
-With an eye towards Texas dinosaurs, visitors learn about the plant and meat eaters of the area.
+Focusing on Texas dinosaurs, visitors learn about the area’s plant and meat eaters.

 It also offers exhibits about Texas History along with the animals of Texas.